salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 ST maintains the [CubeMX initialization code generator](http://www.st.com/en/development-tools/stm32cubemx.html), which contains "a pinout-conflict solver, a clock-tree setting helper, a power-consumption calculator, and an utility performing MCU peripheral configuration".
-Hm, doesn’t that sound interesting?
+Hm, doesn't that sound interesting?
 How did they implement these features, we wondered.

 Back in 2013 CubeMX was still called MicroXplorer and wasn't nearly as nice to use